futurice/clojure-workshop/materials/section-2/README.md

             [ring.middleware.defaults :refer [wrap-defaults site-defaults]]))
 ```

-Namespace is defined and the core of Compojure is included along with the route namespace.
+Our namespace is defined, and we include the Compojure core, the route namespace along with the middleware namespace from Ring.
 It also requires the middleware namespace from Ring.
 Middlewares are just an easy way to handle requests before they reach your route handler.
-Ring has a few default ones which Compojure uses when it bootstraps the project.
+Ring has a few default ones which are used in the Compojure template.

 ```clojure
 (defroutes app-routes